umd-dslam/docs/src/metadata/inode/README.md

 `FSDirectory` can perform general operations on any `INode` via `inodeMap` and `rootDir`.

-For example, if we have a directory `nnThroughputBenchmark` with 10 files:
+For example, `nnThroughputBenchmark` is a directory within 10 files:

 ```bash
 nnThroughputBenchmark